Suggestions:

 In practice, this allows ecommerce businesses to:

-• offer a compliant, one-click withdrawal button
+• offer an one-click withdrawal button

 • meet EU legal requirements out of the box